25hlarsen4/Agar.io/README.md

 To test our project we compared it to the provided client for this assignment.
 If our game was able to do the same things as the provided client then we felt that it was sufficient.
-We tested multiple times throughout the development process and we used a lot of debug statements to check the condition of variables and objects to make sure that they did what we thought they were supossed to do.
+We tested multiple times throughout the development process and we used a lot of debug statements to check the condition of variables and objects to make sure that they did what we thought they were supposed to do.

 # Time Expenditures:

 Predicted hours: 12	   Actual hours: 12
-Note:
+Note: The time spent debugging, researching tools, and actually coding was split fairly evenly.
+Note2: The drawing of the scene was more of a bottleneck than the networking data.

 Both of our time estimation skills are improving throughout this semester, we have been able to more accurately predict the amount of time the assignments will take.
 This assignment wasn't too bad in terms of complexity, but the instructions were a little hard to